-- A meeting must not extend beyond 10.00 pm unless a majority of Councillors present vote in favour of its extension. - 2) In the absence of such an extension, the meeting must stand adjourned to a time, date and place to be then and there announced by the Chairperson. - 3) The Chief Executive Officer must give notice to each Councillor of the date, time and place to which the meeting stands adjourned and of the business remaining to be considered.
+- 1) A meeting must not extend beyond 10.00 pm unless a majority of Councillors present vote in favour to extend the meeting. - 2) In the absence of such an extension, the meeting must stand adjourned to a time, date and place to be then and there announced by the Chairperson. - 3) The Chief Executive Officer must give notice to each Councillor of the date, time and place to which the meeting stands adjourned and of the business remaining to be considered.